Housefull 4 Posters: Riteish Deshmukh Sets Out For A Crazy Ride As 'Roy' & 'Bangdu'

 In the second poster, Riteish plays a present-day character named Roy.
 Check out his second look here.

-Earlier post wrapping up the film's shooting, Riteish had tweeted, "Wrapped up Housefull 4...
+Earlier, post wrapping up the film's shooting, Riteish had tweeted, "Wrapped up Housefull 4...
 Every shoot in this series has been super fun.
 This one was just four times funnier." (sic)

 He further added, "Got to work with some old friends again and some talented actors for the first time.
 It was like a reunion at a freshers party. #HouseFull4 was an absolute blast - see you Diwali 2019."